KnoAll/cacti-template/install/README.md

 * install cacti to the current production release
 * install spine to the current production release

+The install has to setup matching timezone information for OS/PHP/MYSQL, so it will stomp on anything you might have setup originally.
+Apologies for this, you will have to change it back to wherever you are after install.

 Once the installation has been done, you must complete the installation from the Cacti web gui.
 After the gui install has been done, you must go to Utilities > System Utilities and select 'Rebuild Poller Cache' or you will see errors in the cacti log